 Marjorie’s Fund envisions a world where all people with type 1 diabetes are thriving.

-The mission of Marjorie’s Fund is to empower type 1 diabetes adults living in poverty to not only survive, but to effectively manage their diabetes and to thrive.
+The mission of Marjorie’s Fund is to empower type 1 diabetes adults living in resource-poor settings to not only survive, but to effectively manage their diabetes and to thrive.

-To fulfill this mission, Marjorie’s Fund develops and implements programs that focus on three areas: education, direct access, and economic empowerment.
+To fulfill this mission, Marjorie’s Fund develops and implements programs that focus on three areas: education, healthcare access, and economic empowerment.

 EDUCATION: To provide critically needed diabetes education to patients, healthcare providers and support networks, including family and community, with the goal of preventing health complications associated with poorly-controlled type 1 diabetes.

-DIRECT Healthcare ACCESS: To provide access to direct healthcare, diabetes self-management education and diabetes testing and treatment supplies by organizing clinics equipped with medical supplies and staffed by healthcare providers in a central location, facilitating patient and community outreach conducted by community health workers and peer educators, assisting with transportation costs and subsidizing purchase of diabetes testing and treatment supplies either locally or through international non-profit organizations.
-Thee patients with type 1 diabetes have the knowledge and resources critical to thriving with type 1diabetes.
+HEALTHCARE ACCESS: To provide access to direct healthcare, diabetes self-management education and diabetes testing and treatment supplies by organizing clinics equipped with medical supplies and staffed by healthcare providers in a central location, facilitating patient and community outreach conducted by community health workers and peer educators, assisting with transportation costs and subsidizing purchase of diabetes testing and treatment supplies either locally or through international non-profit organizations.
+Thee patients with type 1 diabetes have the knowledge and resources critical to thriving with type 1 diabetes.